duckmanager/Bathymetric-map-Lake-Caputh/docs/main_docu.md

 # Documentation for main.py
 No map interpolation is included.
-The survey is expected to be done with an additional RTK-GNSS (specifically the Pro Nivo PNR21) but can be adapted to work with a different or without a seperate GNSS.
+The survey is expected to be done with an additional RTK-GNSS (specifically the Pro Nivo PNR21) but can be adapted to work with a different or without a separate GNSS.
-The RiverSurveyor M9 (RS) data is expected as the result of the RiverSurveyor Live-Software Export in matlab and ASCII format.
+The RiverSurveyor M9 (RS) data is expected as the result of the RiverSurveyor Live-Software Export in MATLAB and ASCII format.

 General functionality, combined in main.py:

 - The echo-sounder data gets linked with the GNSS data and is corrected for faulty data and differences in the recording times (load_data.py).

-- To achieve maximum data richness, each depth-beam of the RS gets geolocated individually instead of using it combined in "Bottom Track". (multibeam_location.py)
+- To achieve maximum data richness, each depth-beam of the RS gets geolocated individually instead of using it combined in "Bottom Track" (multibeam_location.py).

 - In order to optimally include the bank areas of the waterbody in the interpolation, measurements of the bank can be entered, from which points along the bank are created.
-Alternativly an general depth of 0m at the bank can be assumed.
+  Alternatively, a general depth of 0 m at the bank can be assumed.
-Waterlevel changes from different survey dates can be corrected in the data, based on waterlevel measurements. (survey_adjustments.py)
+  Water level changes from different survey dates can be corrected in the data, based on water level measurements (survey_adjustments.py).

-- To optimal filter the echo sounder data for faulty measurements, two detection variants are implemented:
+- To optimally filter the echo-sounder data for faulty measurements, two detection variants are implemented:
-The a  utoamtic filtering, checks each point based on the mean of all sourrounding points (based on user defined variables). (automatic_detection.py)
+  The automatic filtering checks each point based on the mean of all surrounding points (based on user-defined variables) (automatic_detection.py).

--   The manual filtering opens each survey as a individual plot, for the user to mark or unmark f  aulty points by hand. (manual_correction.py)
+- The manual filtering opens each survey as an individual plot for the user to mark or unmark faulty points by hand (manual_correction.py).
-In order to validate the interpolation quality, points can be filtered out at regular variable i  ntervals to create a validation and interpolation data set.
+  In order to validate the interpolation quality, points can be filtered out at regular variable intervals to create a validation and interpolation data set.

 ## Options
 ### Automatic Filtering
 Automatic detection will overwrite an existing list of faulty points.
 To disable automatic filtering, set:
 ```
 --automatic_detection
 ```
 Automatic filtering works by iterating over every point and comparing its depth with the mean depth of surrounding points.
 To change the parameters [m], which will be applied to select faulty points, use:
-To change the radius to clacluate the mean depth [in meters]:
+To change the radius to calculate the mean depth [in meters]:
 ```
 --filtering_max_distance X
 ```
-To change the difference [in meters], which each point needs to have compared to the sorrounding mean, to be marked as faulty, use:
+To change the difference [in meters], which each point needs to have compared to the surrounding mean to be marked as faulty, use:
 ```
 --filtering_threshold X
 ```
 specific [description](#detect_and_remove_faulty_depths)

 ### Manual Filtering
 Marked faulty points will be shown in the plots.
-As long as no points get marked, the faulty-points list won't be changed.
+As long as no points are marked, the faulty-points list won't be changed.
-To only show plots when no filter list of earlier filtering exists, use:
+To only show plots when no filter list from earlier filtering exists, use:
 ```
 --manual_correction_overwrite
 ```
 One filter has to be used.
 To apply an existing filter list without changing it, use:
 ```
 --automatic_detection --manual_correction_overwrite